 For more teriyaki recipes, check out:

-- To make sauce: On Medium high heat, mix soy sauce, vinegar, brown sugar and ground ginger in a saucepan.
+- To make the sauce: On medium-high heat, mix soy sauce, vinegar, brown sugar, and ground ginger in a saucepan.
 Stir well.
 Let it come to a simmer (takes about 5 minutes).
 Let cook for another 5 minutes.
 Stirring occasionally.

 - In a small bowl combine cornstarch and cold water, stirring well.
 Add to the sauce and stir.

 - Once the sauce comes to a boil, let it cook for another 7-10 minutes and stir occasionally.
 It will thicken as it boils.
 Remove from heat.
 This sauce is best to make in the morning.
 Then refrigerate until ready to use.

 - Heat the oil in a heavy pot to medium-high heat.
 While the oil is heating up, prepare the chicken to be fried.